Top 10 Countries That Read the Most Books

 How much do you read on average?
 A lot since you’re a bibliophile reading this post.
 But have you ever wondered where your country stands globally in case of reading?
 If you haven’t, you’ll start wondering now as here, I’ve researched and brought out a list of the top 10 countries that read the most books for you.

-Since I’m a regular reader and a literature student practically in love with books, I like to research such things a lot in my free time (if I get any from studying and reading, that is).
-While researching, I discovered many countries which even surprised me to be listed the top 10 list.
+Since I’m a regular reader and a literature student practically in love with books, I like to research such things in my free time (if I get any from studying and reading, that is).
+While researching, I discovered many countries which even surprised me to be listed in the top 10 list.

 Top 10 Countries Which Read the Most Books